Appendix: Privacy Rights Policy

 Access to Records

 FERPA accords all the rights under the Act to all students at the College.
 This includes the right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-Albion College will make disclosures without consent in the following circumstances.
+Albion College will make disclosures without consent in these circumstances.

 - Upon request to officials of another school in which a student seeks or intends to enroll.